 Do not discard the protective cover.
 You will need it to protect the power meter bay if you ever send the power meter for recalibration.

-7. By holding the power meter by its faceplate, position it so that the rounded corner is on the left.
+7. By holding the power meter by its faceplate, position it so that the writings are right-side up.

 8. Carefully align the power meter with the corresponding bay.